 However, it’s easy enough to turn a dining room, living room, or even a bedroom into a multipurpose space.
 If the room is big enough, you could use a screen to create a divider during the day.

 In fact, it doesn’t even have to be a room.
-Think outside the box.
-The beauty of bespoke furniture - like DAVIDSON’s fitted furniture service - is that it will fit into even the most awkward of spaces.
+Think outside the box – like DAVIDSON’s fitted furniture service.
 Have you got a quirky little alcove that could fit a desk?
 A large landing or hallway?
 Or what about that space below the stairs?

 Fitted furniture can be customised to your home, allowing you to create a unique home office in what seems to be an impossible space.

 Once you’ve chosen the room, it’s time to think about colour.
-Pantone named Classic Blue their colour for 2020 and it could definitely instil a suitable peace and calm in a luxury home office.
+A classic blue can instil a suitable peace and calm in a luxury home office.

 Mellow pink or soothing dark green are also good choices, while off-white is great for an airy and minimalist vibe.
 Or what about an accent wall in a bright and bold colour?